*The following is my personal health story and is not to be taken as medical advice nor to be used as any form of medical treatment for personal use.*

 So at just 20 years old, I started a journey I knew nothing about: natural health and healing.
 Although I’d been a straight-A student all my life, I had to start relying on a whole new type of knowledge I’d never embraced: intuition and self-motivation.

-I let go of everything I’d ever known regarding food and diets.
+The month I came across the research and made the decision to do this, back in 2004, I knew I had to let go of everything I’d ever known regarding food and diets.
 I dove head first into a new life and started studying natural health.
 I even joined a gym, began reading health and nutrition books, and I started feeding myself real food for the first time in my life even though I didn’t even know how to cook!

 No one around me could relate; I started my healthy living journey all on my own.
 I think this period of my life was exactly what inspired me to do what I do today because it taught me to have a relationship with food in a healthy way again without depending on others to feed me, cook for me, or tell me what to eat.
 I never really shared much of this with my family, I just started cooking my own foods and learning as much as I could.
 It was during this time I realized that my passion for food and health was born.